 From an economic point of view, this interwar period between the First World War and the Second World War was not particularly smooth sailing.
 Although European economies did have periods of brief stability during this twenty year period, stability has to be considered against a backdrop of intense loss, both emotionally, physically, and financially, coupled with a rise in nationalism in Germany during the 1930s.

-Many European countries, including:
+Many European countries, including France, Belgium and Germany

 had been torn apart by fighting, meaning that many towns, cities, and communities needed to be rebuilt.
 This, on top of the fact that many millions had lost their lives or had become casualties of war, left workforces sparse, and nations suffered as a result.